MASTERPC-CIA/puntopymes/wp-content/plugins/portfolio-gallery/readme.txt

 **Portfolio Gallery** is perfect for using for creating various portfolio Gallery within various views.
 Portfolio Gallery product allows adding images, videos from youtube and vimeo, descriptions and titles for each portfolio gallery.
 Portfolio Gallery is rather useful whether using with various pages and posts, as well as within custom location.

 Portfolio Gallery provides you Free version to test all 7 gallery views, slider gallery options and other basic functionalities of the Portfolio Gallery.
 And Pro versions, which opens more and more abilities of customization for your gallery, each gallery view has it’s own options, it depends which gallery type you decides to use.
 Besides that pro version allows to customize your Lightbox.
-Lightbox tool come with some of the gallery views, not all, but most gallery views have this wonderful ability to zoom the image
+Lightbox tool come with some of the gallery views, not all, but most gallery views have this wonderful ability to zoom the image.

 **Portfolio Gallery** has unrepeatable, 7 different and very fancy views.
 These portfolio gallery views will give you a chance to make your site look modern, creative, well designed and this will definitely raise a big interest in your portfolio gallery by millions of your visitors.
 Make your portfolio gallery fit your needs up to the most minor detail.